-Want to win at parenting and raise happy children who will be successful in life?
+Want to raise happy children who will be successful in life?
 It’s easier than you think, according to a huge 70-year study of over 70,000 kids.

 Three simple things

 Apparently, we all need to stop overthinking this parenting thing.
 There are just three things we need to do to get it right.
 According to the longest study of child development in history, which has lasted for over 70 years and followed the lives of 70,000 kids, British researchers were able to determine that successful parenting simply requires being engaged with your kids, reading them books and getting them to bed on time.